-The TFFR Board delegates administration of the TFFR program to the RIO Deputy Executive Director.
-Daily operations of the program are delegated to the RIO Deputy Executive Director -- TFFR Chief Retirement Officer, subject to approval by the RIO Executive Director.
+The TFFR Board delegates administration of the TFFR program to the RIO Executive Director.
+Daily operations of the program are delegated to the RIO Deputy Executive Director - TFFR Chief Retirement Officer, subject to approval by the RIO Executive Director.

-The RIO Deputy Executive Director - TFFR Chief Retirement Officer reports directly to the RIO Executive Director - Chief Investment Officer and functionally to the TFFR Board.
-See RIO Organizational Chart (Exhibit 1).
+The RIO Deputy Executive Director - TFFR Chief Retirement Officer reports directly to the RIO Executive Director.